 The Adoption Period

-In order to be deductible, your expenses must have been incurred during the adoption period.
+In order for the expenses to be deductible, your expenses must have been incurred during the adoption period.
 This period begins when you submit your application for adoption with an agency or with a Canadian court, and ends when either the adoption is finalized or when the child begins to live with you permanently.

 Even if an adoption expense is normally considered deductible, you cannot deduct it if it falls outside of this period.